almarklein/mypaas/README.md

 web UI.
 You configure your service by adding special comments to the Dockerfile.

+## Setting expectations

+MyPaas is not for everyone.
+But if you like the command line, know how to connect to a server with SSH, can edit files over SSH, and understand the basics of Docker and systemctl, then you might really like it!

 ## Getting started

+Login to your server via SSH.
 First, you'll need to install some dependencies.
 We'll be assuming a fresh Ubuntu VM - you may need to adjust the commands if you are using another operating system.
 You may also need to add `sudo` in front of the commands.

 First, let's make sure the package manager is up to date:
 ```